 No industry exemplifies this trend better than the financial industry, one of the most interconnected industries on the global stage.
-After a period of rapid expansion, the financial services industry, now faces multiple pressures: diminished profits caused by low interest rates, increasing costs related to new regulatory and compliance requirements and a shortage of skilled employees in fast growing economies.
-How can a company manage, train and develop people worldwide while maintaining a consistent quality and productivity?
+After a period of rapid expansion, the financial services industry, now faces multiple pressures.
+These pressures include: diminished profits caused by low interest rates, increasing costs related to new regulatory and compliance requirements and a shortage of skilled employees in fast growing economies.
+How can a company manage, train and develop people worldwide while maintaining consistent quality and productivity?
 Even more importantly, how can it achieve this goal while keeping the training budget in check?

-At Training Orchestra, we work with worldwide clients, so we know a thing or two about managing global training departments and we think Jeff Bezos has a lot to teach us.
-In this article, we want to help you become the “Amazon” of training.
+At Training Orchestra, we work with clients worldwide, so we know a thing or two about managing global training departments, and we think Jeff Bezos has a lot to teach us.
+In this article, we want to help you become the “Amazon” of training:

 - An expert in planning, logistics, and operations, delivering the right training, at the right time, on a global scale.

 - Ruthlessly frugal and data-centered to make the most of each training dollar.